 When it comes to work, the majority of emails or any type of incoming message boils down to some type of a request.

-This incoming message could be an email, an SMS alert system or text message via Slack (or other messaging apps) , or notifications from social media.
+This incoming message could be an email, an SMS alert system or text message via Slack (or other messaging apps), or notifications from social media.
+Each of these communications is processed as a notification request, which is then formatted into a notification message and delivered through channels such as email, SMS, or push.

 These incoming communications can be accompanied by responses or a series of comments related to the request, which are not part of the message thread itself since the receiving party handles the request.